spicejs/spicejs/README.md

 <!-- Add other extensions as needed... -->
 ```

-If you don't want to use bower you can just copy the files you need from https://github.com/3den/spicejs but bower is highly recommended.
+If you don't want to use bower you can just copy the files you need from https://github.com/3den/spicejs.

 ## Spice on Node.js